Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-9.md

 4. A user is planning to launch two additional Amazon EC2 instances to increase availability.
 Which action should the user take?
     - A. Launch the instances across multiple Availability Zones in a single AWS Region.
     - B. Launch the instances as EC2 Reserved Instances in the same AWS Region and the same Availability Zone.
+      [Reserved Instances are a pricing model, not an availability strategy]
     - C. Launch the instances in multiple AWS Regions but in the same Availability Zone.
     - D. Launch the instances as EC2 Spot Instances in the same AWS Region but in different Availability Zones.
+      [Spot Instances are cost-saving but can be interrupted anytime, making them unsuitable for guaranteed availability.]

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: A